 Highland Perthshire boasts a vast selection of shops, ranging from the exclusive House of Bruar, to small family outlets offering everything from the essentials to gifts & souveniers.

 What does Pitlochry mean?
 The native Gaelic speakers tells us the local gaelic is Pit Lochraidh, (where lochraidh means cattle).
 So it originally meant 'Cattle Settlement'.
 Pit is generally agreed to indicate a connection with the Picts.

 How do you pronounce Pitlochry?
 It is "Pit-loch-ree" - very straight forward.

 The town's Victorian Scottish Baronial architecture is particularly popular with the visitors.
 Scottish Baronial architecture originates in the sixteenth century and was revived in the nineteenth century.
 The buildings feature conical roofs & corbelled turrets - the corbels supporting the turret are roll-moulded and gables are often crow-stepped.
 So, you will see many tourists photographing the main street.

 The network of walks in Pitlochry is arguably one of the best in Scotland, catering for all abilities.
 There are many fine golf courses in and around the town.
 There is glorious scenery in abundance, as well as many castles, distilleries and fabulous gardens to visit.

-Pitlochry is known for its dam and fish ladder; it has two distilleries within the town, its own theatre Festival Theatre is one of the best theatres in Scotland, known for its rolling repertoire of 6 plays for each day of the week during the summer months and many other performances throughout the year.
+Pitlochry is best known for the dam and fish ladder, the distilleries (there are 2 within the town to choose from) and the Festival Theatre, which is one of the best theatres in Scotland, if not Britain, best known for its rolling repertoire of 6 or 7 summer plays and many other performances throughout the year.